-3.1.1 The Board of Directors will oversee the management of the Corporation.
+- 3.1.1 The Board of Directors will oversee the management of the Corporation.
 In doing so, the Board of Directors will establish a productive working relationship with the Chief Executive Officer and other senior officers.
-Section 3.4 (a) of Policy Statement 58 201 to Corporate Governance Guidelines ("NP 58 201") requires that the Board satisfy itself as to the integrity of the Chief Executive Officer (the "CEO") and other executive officers create a culture of integrity throughout the Corporation.

-3.1.2 The Board of Directors will oversee the formulation of long-term strategic, financial and organizational goals for the Corporation.
+Section 3.4 (a) of Policy Statement 58 201 to Corporate Governance Guidelines ("NP 58 201") requires that the Board satisfy itself as to the integrity of the Chief Executive Officer (the "CEO") and other executive officers and that the CEO and other executive officers create a culture of integrity throughout the Corporation. - 3.1.2 The Board of Directors will oversee the formulation of long-term strategic, financial and organizational goals for the Corporation.
 It shall approve the Corporation's strategic plan and review same, on at least an annual basis.
 This plan will take into account the opportunities and risks of the Corporation's business.